Modernizing Grant Management

 • Evaluator Bias Analysis: Reviewers may have different scoring tendencies.
 By analyzing data, organizations can identify strict or lenient reviewers and adjust scores accordingly, ensuring that applicants are not unfairly penalized or advantaged based on reviewer tendencies.

-The Path to a Truly Modern Grantmaking Program
+The Path to a Modern Grantmaking Program

 To build a truly modern grantmaking program, organizations must adopt an interconnected platform that centralizes submissions, reviews, and ongoing data collection.
 By addressing challenges such as data loss, compliance risks, and reviewer bias, organizations can ensure that their grant programs are efficient, secure, and fair.
-Modern tools not only create efficiencies but also help protect applicants and grantmakers by streamlining the entire process—from submission to final reporting.
+Modern tools not only create efficiencies but also help protect applicants and grantmakers by streamlining the entire process—from submission to final reporting

 Implement these trends today